Salt & Wind Travel

 Prehispanic Drinks To Try In Mexico

-Indigenous Mesoamericans like the Olmec, Aztecs, and Mayas prepared non-alcoholic and alcoholic beverages using native ingredients like corn and cacao.
+Indigenous Mesoamericans, such as the Olmec, Aztecs, and Mayas, prepared non-alcoholic and alcoholic beverages using native ingredients like corn and cacao.

-Here we’re sharing some Mexican drinks that have been around long before the Spanish arrived.
-Some can be hard to find stateside, but we consider it just one more reason to visit Mexico IRL.
+Here, we’re sharing some Mexican drinks that existed long before the Spanish arrived.
+Some can be hard to find stateside, but we consider this just one more reason to visit Mexico IRL

 Atole, Central Mexico

-The pre-Columbian beverage atole might just be the original breakfast cereal, seeing as most breakfast cereals are corn-based and sweetened.
+The pre-Columbian beverage atole might be the original breakfast cereal, considering that most breakfast cereals are corn-based and sweetened.
 Stay with us here: atole–from the Nahuatl word, “atolli“–is a dense, corn-based drink made from masa, or nixtamalized corn dough, and water.

 During nixtamalization, dent corn, a starchier variety than the corn we eat off the cob, is soaked in the mineral lime, ground, and mixed with water.
 Add chocolate to atole, and it becomes champurrado (Cocoa Puffs, is that you?)
-This process makes the corn easier to digest and ups its nutrition factor.
+This process makes the corn easier to digest and ups its nutritional value.

-Cornmeal or cornstarch is also used to make atole, but the ideal consistency is smooth and lump-free, no matter the ingredients.
+Cornmeal or cornstarch is also used to make atole, but regardless of the ingredients, the ideal consistency is smooth and lump-free.

 Classic Champurrado Drink